Bounded monochromatic components for random graphs: The expected number of -component -sets

 \end{proof}

-For the next upper bounds, we need to bound the number $\mathcal{SP}_{t,k}$ of set partitions of $[k]$ with block sizes at most $t$.
-We can make a straightforward application of the saddle-point method from analytic combinatorics, cf.~Flajolet and Sedgewick~\cite{FlSe09}.
-The proof of the following bound on $\mathcal{SP}_{t,k}$ is included in the appendix for completeness.
+For the next first moment upper bounds, we require a bound on the number $\mathcal{SP}_{t,k}$ of set partitions of $[k]$ with block sizes at most $t$.
+An easy application of the saddle-point method from analytic combinatorics, cf.~Flajolet and Sedgewick~\cite{FlSe09}, suffices.
+The proof of the following can be found in the appendix.

 \begin{proposition} If $t \le \log k$, then for $k$ large enough

 \end{proposition}